The Historic House Plaque Program

 (3) There must be a clear and complete chain of title tracing the property from its original construction to the present day.

 The Belmont Historical Society awards Historic House Plaques each year at its holiday program in December and at its annual meeting in May.
-The first plaques were awarded in May 2014, and the following properties have received plaques so far:
+The first plaques were awarded in May 2014, and the following properties have received plaques since:

 Abraham Hill House, 388 Pleasant Street, built ca. 1693